jsuofga/prodsx_embedded-40tv_20source_2x2videowall/README.md

 Bottom Left = RX 0.41 ( 172.41.3.43)<br>
 Bottom Right = RX 0.41 ( 172.41.3.44)<br>

+Shows 2x2 Video Wall button if RX41 is detected.
+Hide if RX41 is not detected<br>

 This app can be uploaded to the PRO DSX TX.
 Recommend loading to TX 1 ( 172.31.2.1).

 Procedure: